dandraka/Zoro/Zoro.Processor/README.md

 </MaskConfig>
 ```

+If using a database to write data (DataDestination=Database), the number of parameters in SqlCommand ($field) must match the number of FieldMasks.

 ### Note:

 Although not required by the license, the author kindly asks that you share any improvements you made.